-As part of a community of tie-dyers, in 1992 Abduljabbar Khatri and his brother started tie-dyeing professionally.
-In 2001, Kutch was hit by a massive earthquake that shattered homes and businesses.
-The region slowly began to recover, and for the past ten years, Abduljabbar has worked with leading designers to explore many new dyeing techniques.
-His work has led to sustainable livelihood for around 250 artisan women in rural Kutch.
+Abduljabbar Khatri and his brother started tie-dyeing professionally in 1992, as part of a community of tie-dyers.
+In 2001, the Kutch district in India was hit by a massive earthquake that shattered homes and businesses.
+The region slowly began to recover, and for the past 10 years, Abduljabbar has worked with leading designers to explore many new dyeing techniques.
+His work has led to sustainable livelihoods for around 250 artisan women in rural Kutch.

 Modelmaking in the Digital Age - Casting Materials in Architecture

 This workshop aims to provide an overview of the use of casting materials in architecture through a hands-on making experience in which participants discover the world of casting using silicone moulds and resins, while creating and architectural composition of their own design.
 Each design will tell a story created through making and these are to be shared and interconnected – participants will be encouraged to take over other participants' working process and input at certain stages, creating a collective vision of the workshop output.

 Armor Gutiérrez Rivas is an architect and researcher who is working and living in London.
 He is interested in how new making and prototyping processes are shaping the built environment.
 In 2010, he founded Atelier La Juntana, a workshop focusing on the manufacture of innovative architecture prototypes and art installations which explore the boundary between traditional craft and digital design.

 You’re Full of Beans! by the Bean Agency